×

 When we asked people living in London about club and activities where newcomers can meet others, they responded:

-"Because of the sheer diversity of London's people, simply going down to a local pub will offer you many opportunities to socialise and make new friends," said one expat in London.
+"Because of the sheer diversity of London's people, simply going down to a local pub will offer you many opportunities to socialise and make new friends," wrote one member in London.

 Learn MoreGet Quote